Jadmech/CachyOS_Pacoloco/README.md

 Follow the instructions for setup as provided.

 Once the server is up and running, copy the pacoloco.yaml provided into the pacolocal home directory (backing up or overwriting the current file).
-Config should work as configured (other than v4).
-Worked as of 18-Aug-2025.
+Config should work as configured.
+Workes as of 21-Oct-2025.